The Vagus Nerve and Hormonal Balance: A Hidden Connection

 The Vagus Nerve as an Endocrine Conductor

 Most people think of hormones as chemical messengers floating through the bloodstream.
 But the vagus nerve acts as a direct neural conductor, communicating with every major endocrine organ — the adrenal glands, pancreas, thyroid, ovaries, and testes — in real time.
+Hormones are the postal service; the vagus nerve is the cell-tower network.

 Cortisol and the Stress Response